 Snoring happens when tissues in your airway vibrate or rub together as you breathe during sleep.
 Multiple factors may cause or contribute to snoring.

-• Obstructive sleep apnea: While most people who snore do not have sleep apnea, loud snoring is a common symptom of the disorder.
-People who snore because of sleep apnea should receive a diagnosis and sleep apnea treatment advice from a doctor rather than self-treat with snoring strips.
+- Obstructive sleep apnea: While most people who snore don't have sleep apnea, loud snoring is a common symptom of the disorder.
+People who snore because of sleep apnea should see their doctor for a sleep apnea diagnosis and treatment plan rather than self-treating with snoring strips.

 Some research studies on snoring strips have found that they can effectively reduce snoring.
-There is also evidence to suggest that snoring strips can improve sleep quality and reduce dry mouth in the morning.
+There's also evidence to suggest that snoring strips can improve sleep quality and reduce dry mouth in the morning.
 However, so far, there isn’t enough high-quality research to say for sure whether snoring strips work.

 Since they don’t come with many side effects, experts recommend trying snoring strips as a treatment for people who have already tried making lifestyle changes and reducing nasal congestion.